 If the system reports “No NVIDIA GPU found” but lspci still lists the card, verify that your GPU is supported by the driver branch you installed.
 Older cards may require a legacy branch from NVIDIA’s legacy GPU list and the Unix driver archive.

-After loading the module, rerun nvidia-smi.
-The standard GPU table output confirms the driver is active:
+After fixing the branch or hardware-detection issue, rerun nvidia-smi.
+The standard GPU table confirms that the driver can see the card.

 MOK Key Lost After Windows Update (Dual Boot)